Mon-Fri 8-16 (GMT +2)

-CT is an important imaging method in cancer diagnostics and follow-up.
+CT is an important imaging method in cancer diagnostics and follow-up of cancer.
 It is also an indispensable tool for planning radiotherapy.

 During the scan, the patient lies on a table that moves inside the scanner’s ring-like gantry.
 The computer uses data on tissue density to generate image slices that serve as a basis for reconstructing various image planes.
 The images may also be manipulated using various grey-scale windows, which allows the precise assessment of anatomical structures in soft tissues and bones.
 Modern CT imaging is always three-dimensional.